 Some windows version may not recognize the command ‘slmgr -rearm’ and reject it altogether.
 Check out for the correct input.
 Sometimes users miss the blank space between slmgr and -rearm while some do not use the hyphen.
 Also, the command prompt processes slmgr -rearm only if it is running in administrator mode.

-If the command is perfect and still windows are displaying an error, try using ‘slmgr /rearm’ instead of the regular command with hyphen.
+If the command is perfect and still windows are displaying an error, try using ‘slmgr /rearm’ instead of the regular command with a hyphen.
 Remember, there is also a blank space in this command.
-Generally, windows 8.1 version is observed to process ‘slmgr /rearm’ command instead of ‘slmgr -rearm’.
+Generally, Windows 8.1 version is observed to process ‘slmgr /rearm’ command instead of ‘slmgr -rearm’.

 Conclusion: Slmgr rearm not working